 Georgia Tech undergraduates are encouraged to apply for the President's Undergraduate Research Awards (PURA).
 These awards provide student salaries and travel expenses for undergraduates to attend and present at professional meetings.
 Students should also provide a copy of the application to the Academic Programs Office in the School of Chemistry and Biochemistry for consideration for the School Undergraduate Research Scholarship.
 In addition, the school and college both provide travel awards for undergraduates to support the presentation of their research at regional and national meetings.

-For non-Georgia Tech students, the School of Chemistry and Biochemistry offers a 10-week summer undergraduate research program.
+For non-Georgia Tech students, the School of Chemistry and Biochemistry offers a 10-week summer undergraduate research program and international research experience for students in Lyon France.

 CHEM 2698 — Research Assistantship (Pay or Audit) for Freshmen and Sophomores (Course: Audit Basis only)